ivan-shevtsov/hazelcast-cloud-code-samples/spring-sample/README.md

 Add managed @Bean of type <code>com.hazelcast.client.config.ClientConfig</code> as this is done in <code>HzCloudDemoApplication.java</code>.
 <p>
-Add configuration to the <code>spring-sample/src/main/resources/application.properties</code> as described above at Configuration for Hazelcast Cloud Cluster.
+Add configuration to the <code>spring-sample/src/main/resources/application.properties</code> as described above at Configuration for Hazelcast Viridian Cluster.
 <p>
 Once all these are completed, instance of <code>com.hazelcast.core.HazelcastInstance</code> can be Injected into application classes
 (as it done in <code>SomeService</code> class).
-This will be fully initialized client with established connection to Hazelcast Cluster in Cloud.
+This will be fully initialized client with established connection to Hazelcast Cluster in Viridian.